 I love mantras!
 I use them and encourage others to use them.
 Mantras are wellness tools that you may find surprisingly helpful!

 What are mantras?
 They are usually sounds, words or phrases that are often repeated like a chant.
-Mantras have their beginnings in some religions but they have found their way into stress reduction and wholistic living techniques.
+Mantras have their beginnings in some religions but they have found their way into stress reduction and holistic living techniques.
 Who doesn’t need help with stress reduction!

 If you have never tried using mantras, you should!
 Why?
 They are easy, fun, and inexpensive.
 And they work as stress relievers or coping mechanisms, to comfort and soothe us in difficult situations.
 Anything that helps us to de-stress helps us live our best life.

 Everyone experiences stress in their own way and, hopefully, uses coping techniques that work for them.
 People with chronic medical conditions like bleeding disorders or autoimmune diseases are often targets of stress for many reasons, including long-term physical issues, complex treatment programs, disabilities, and illnesses.
-Additional stressors may include pain, insurance concerns, physical limitations and mental health pressures.
+Additional stressors may include pain, insurance concerns, physical limitations, and mental health pressures.
 Fortunately, many people living with such chronic conditions may find physical and emotional relief with approaches such as the use of mantras, meditation, yoga, visualization, and their inspirational holistic treatments.

 Mantras are very helpful as “starting” therapies.
 They can be and should be very personal.
 A mantra should mean something to you so that it releases a therapeutic effect, whether that be calming, soothing, energizing, or positive in some way.